 Sterling has agreed to use its reasonable best efforts in good faith to restate, complete or provide, as applicable, financial statements or such other financial and other information, including the audit opinion of its outside independent accountants, as necessary to cause the registration statement (of which this proxy statement/prospectus is a part) to be declared effective by the SEC and the proxy statement to be cleared with the SEC as soon as practicable.
 As promptly as practicable and prior to the completion of the merger, Sterling agrees that it will complete the restatement of its financial statements and the review of the loan portfolio of its subsidiary, EFI.
-Sterling also agrees to use its reasonable best efforts to facilitate the completed.
+Sterling also agrees to use its reasonable best efforts to facilitate the completion of the investigation and resulting report to Sterling's audit committee described under "Recent Developments Regarding Sterling - Results of the Independent Investigation," which has since been completed.